XeroAPI/xero-node-sso-app/README.md

 res.redirect("dashboard");
 ```

+---

-Thats it!
-While every web application's user management flow can vary in complexity, this code should show you the basics in how you can securely leverage OA2 and OIDC's `access_token` and `id_token` to provision accounts and leverage the power of Single Sign on using Xero.
+While every web application's user management flow can vary in complexity, this code shows the basics of how to securely leverage OA2 and OIDC's `access_token` and `id_token` to provision accounts and leverage the power of Xero's Accounting API.

+---

 ### Running app
-Feel free to contribute or extend to this repo.
-Steps to getting this app running locally below:
+To contribute or extend to this repo get running locally through these steps:

 1. Install postgres